-At least 1500 food samples are collected annually in response to consumer complaints, as a result of inspectional findings, and as an ongoing process to monitor the food supply to ensure compliance with all applicable laws and regulations.
+At least 1500 food samples are collected annually as a result of inspectional findings and as an ongoing process to monitor the food supply to ensure compliance with all applicable laws and regulations.

 Approximately 800 consumer complaints relating to alleged food-borne illness, adulteration of food products, labeling and advertising concerns, and establishment sanitation concerns are received and investigated annually.